Skezza/pm99-research/docs/QA_REPORT.md

 All three rely on `DBDAT/*.FDI` fixtures and emit informative skip messages if the assets are not present.

 ## Follow-up
 Bundled fixtures (or a documented fetch step) would allow CI to exercise the skipped integration suites.
-See [docs/Bugs/MISSING_DBDAT_FIXTURES.md](docs/Bugs/MISSING_DBDAT_FIXTURES.md) for remediation ideas.
+Until the proprietary `DBDAT` databases can be redistributed, document the acquisition steps alongside the skip rationale so contributors can run the integration checks locally.